-- A. Proposed Order Establishing the East Cambridge Neighborhood Conservation District [to be included in the Final Report] - B. CHC Practices in Reviewing Synthetic Trim and Gutters - C. CHC Guidelines for the Replacement of Wood Windows - D. Communications from the East Cambridge Business Association - E. Alternative views of Study Committee member Ronald Creamer
+A. Conservation District [to be included in the Final Report] 87 B. CHC Practices in Reviewing Synthetic Trim and Gutters 101 C. CHC Guidelines for the Replacement of Wood Windows 103 D. Communications from the East Cambridge Business Association 113 E. Communication from the East Cambridge Planning Team 115 F. The Hidden Costs of Historic Districts in Belmont and Dennis, Mass., as Experienced by Study Committee Member Ronald Creamer Jr. 117 G. Additional Communications from Members of the Study Committee 129